AshLancer/QFG3-Fan-Patch/Readme 1.3A.md

 ### Version Updates:

+8/18/2019 - Version 1.3.1A - Fixed the *Salim forgets Dispel Potion ingredients* bug.
+Removed it from the FAQ.

 4/06/2019 - Version 1.3A - The spellcasting update!
 Fixed spell scripts for every single room in the game.
 Repaired keyboard controls and restored missing points for the initiation challenge.
 Additional bugfixes and enhancements.
 Minor spelling corrections.